 Still, 32 percent said they had difficulties in spending all of the money in their FSA in any given year.
 On the flip side, 48 percent said they wished they had put more money into the account.

 Both FSAs and HSAs are funded with pre-tax dollars from the employees' salaries.

-The takeaway Employees need more education on how to get the most mileage out of their HSAs.
+Employees need more education on how to get the most mileage out of their HSAs.
 Online tools can also help them decide if they should use their HSAs to pay for medical expenses or pay them out of pocket.